 The overall effect of B2B e-Commerce is a far less a double-edged sword than B2C e-Commerce, too.
 The economic and human butterfly effects of growth in this area are far more positive, causing significantly less impact on jobs, and positive economic stimulus.

-1. Cost-savings = increased market fluidity and economic stimulation
+e-Auction benefit 1: Cost-savings leading to increased market fluidity and economic stimulation

 Online auctions affect cost savings in different ways.
-First, the auction environment, whether forward or reverse, puts downward pressure on pricing, ensuring that goods and services are exchanged at their true market values.
+First, the auction environment, whether a forward or reverse auction, puts downward pressure on pricing, ensuring that goods and services are exchanged at their true market values.

 In addition, rates are driven down by reducing costs throughout the supply chain.
 Online B2B exchanges can result in customer-focused value chains that reduce costs all the way throughout the supply chain, ultimately benefiting the consumer and the economy as a whole.

-Online marketplaces can bring even further benefits to organisations by offering the opportunity for reduced marketing, sales and distribution costs.
+Online marketplaces can bring even further benefits to organizations by offering the opportunity for reduced marketing, sales and distribution costs.

 An e-Marketplace can make the world an instantly smaller and more accessible place for many.
 Organizations are able to enter global markets at reduced costs.
 Businesses are also able to be more responsive and dynamic, with real-time communication and instant availability of data identifying shifts in markets and opportunities.

-The playing field is leveled, enabling smaller businesses to compete amongst their bigger and more established competitors, creating a more fluid and competitive business landscape.
+The playing field is leveled, enabling smaller businesses to compete among their bigger and more established competitors, creating a more fluid and competitive business landscape.

-3. Streamline processes and create a more dynamic business environment
+e-Auction benefit 3: Streamlined processes create a more dynamic business environment

 B2B transactions traditionally involve lengthy, convoluted procedures.
-The process involves researching suppliers, approaching them all for quotes, comparing proposals, negotiating terms, logistics, document generation from both parties, invoicing, payment and analysing data.
+The process involves researching suppliers, approaching them all for quotes, comparing proposals, negotiating terms, logistics, document generation from both parties, invoicing, payment and analyzing data.

 For suppliers, sales resources can often be wasted in responding to lengthy proposals with multiple stages over extended time periods.
 In an e-auction format, they are able to streamline their processes.